L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ### Benefits

 - **Speed**: Users can go from file to live ingestion in minutes without manually writing table definitions.
-- **Reduced friction**: Schema inference enables non-expert users (e.g., data analysts) to paReal-Time Intelligencecipate in ingestion workflows.
+- **Reduced friction**: Schema inference enables non-expert users (e.g., data analysts) to participate in ingestion workflows.
 - **Consistency**: Inferred schemas can be reused and promoted to shared ingestion pipelines.

 ### Considerations for Advanced Users